Ride-hailing & shared mobility

 How Uber and Lyft Measure Up

 Also important to note: While Lyft makes its money with ride-hailing and shared mobility and its only significant market is the U.S., Uber is active worldwide and has expanded its scope of operations over the past years.
-Its mobility segment generated 61 percent of the total gross bookings and 64 percent of the total revenue, with freight and delivery making up the rest.
+Its mobility segment generated 50 percent of the total gross bookings and 56 percent of the total revenue between January and March 2024, with freight and delivery making up the rest.

-Even though both companies improved their financials and are bound to stay that course for 2024 as well, the companies' drivers are less than thrilled with the state of things.
-As Reuters reported on February 12, thousands of ride-sharing and delivery drivers employed by Uber, Lyft, DoorDash and others are expected to go on strike on today's Valentine's Day.
+Even though both companies improved their financials and have stayed that course for the first months of 2024, the companies' drivers are less than thrilled with the state of things.
+As Reuters reported on February 12, thousands of ride-sharing and delivery drivers employed by Uber, Lyft, DoorDash and others went on strike this past Valentine's Day.
 "This is the biggest strike I've ever seen, thousands and thousands of drivers ... it's going to be nationwide," Miami driver Jonathan Cruz told Reuters.
+The last coordinated strike effort on a national level organized by the Justice for App Workers Coalition took place on May Day in selected U.S. cities like New York, Chicago, Philadelphia, Miami and Las Vegas.

 Description